Games-and-Simulations/sc-docker/README.md

 # StarCraft I (BroodWar) docker images

-`./build.sh` to build images.
+`./build_images.sh` to build images.

-`./run.sh` to launch an example play of [PurpleWave](https://github.com/dgant/PurpleWave).
+`./run_bots.sh PurpleWave Tyr` to launch an example play of [PurpleWave](https://github.com/dgant/PurpleWave).

-Not finished yet -- waiting for 32bit release of BWMirror
+Not finished yet -- only one bot playing now.

 ## Inspired by